Proginski/ancorf/README.md

 ### Ancestral ORF Reconstruction

-#### ANCESTRAL_ORFS_MACSE (mode: "genomes_aligned")
+#### ANCESTRAL_ORFS_PRANK (mode: "prank")
 Align the entries of the alignment FASTA file with macse_v2.07, fix the format and run prank providing the genomes' tree without iteration (-once), preserving the input alignment (-keep), and providing the different inferred ancestors in the tree (-showanc).
 It then selects the most recent common ancestor between the last CDS match, and the first outgroup (see https://github.com/i2bc/dense).
 It extracts all the ORFs (stop to stop) of at least 20 codons across the three frames.
 It finally tries to align the query de novo CDS with these ancestral ORFs, using ssearch36 (e-value 1e-2).

 #### ANCESTRAL_ORFS_PREQUEL (mode: "prequel")
-Same as ANCESTRAL_ORFS_MACSE, except that for the reconstruction of the ancestral locus, it uses PREQUEL.
+Same as ANCESTRAL_ORFS_PRANK, except that for the reconstruction of the ancestral locus, it uses PREQUEL.
 It first builds a model with phyloFit based on the alignment and the provided genomes tree.
 It preserves the input tree in the model that is provided to prequel.

 ### Output Generation